-Is home where you were born, where you choose to be or is it where you end up out of circumstance – grad school, kids, family, comfort?
+Is home where you were born, where you choose to be, or is it where you end up out of circumstance — graduate school, kids, family, comfort?

-It’s a question that’s haunted me since I moved to the US for college eons ago.
-I ended up in Washington DC.
-My dad had a house here and was working already.
-So the family followed, like we did to Cote d’Ivoire and England.
-I was under 18 so it was a given.
+It’s a question that’s haunted me since I moved to the US for college.
+I’d ended up in Washington DC.
+My dad had a house there and a new job.
+The family followed him, just like we did to Cote d’Ivoire and England.
+I was under 18.

-At 20, I started wondering – where is home for me?
-I didn’t pay much more attention to it until ten years later, at 30.
+At 20, I started wondering — where is home for me?
+I didn’t pay much more attention to it until ten years later.

-When you leave your native country at age 1, it’s hard to tell where home is.
+When you leave your native country at nine months, it’s hard to tell where home is.
 When you end up in a city because you went to college there and because it’s where your loved ones are, it’s hard to justify the need to leave.

 When you start traveling and being a nomad for half the year, it becomes even more nebulous.